-The purpose of PRINCE2 is to provide a project management method that can be applied regardless of project scale, type, organization, geography or culture.
-This is possible because PRINCE2 is principles-based.
-You can think of Principles as a framework for good practices for managing a project.
+PRINCE2 project management method aims to provide a method to projects that can be applied to projects regardless of it’s type, organization, scale, geography or culture.
+This is possible because PRINCE2 method is principles-based.
+You can relate Principles as a good practices across different industries for managing a project.

 |Manage by exception||A PRINCE2 project has defined tolerances for each project objective to establish limits of delegated authority.
 PRINCE2 enables appropriate governance by defining distinct responsibilities for directing, managing and delivering the project and clearly defining accountability at each level.
 Accountability is established by: Delegating authority from one management level to the next by setting tolerances against six objectives for the respective level of the plan: Time, Cost, Quality, Scope, Risk and Benefit.
 Setting up controls so that if those tolerances are forecast to be exceeded, they are immediately referred up to the next management layer for a decision on how to proceed Putting an assurance mechanism in place so that each management layer can be confident that such controls are effective.
 This implementation of ’management by exception’ provides for very efficient use of senior management time|

-If PRINCE2 is not tailored, it is unlikely that the project management effort and approach are appropriate for the needs of the project.
-This can lead to ’robotic’ project management at one extreme (the method is followed without question) or ’heroic’ project management at the other extreme (the method is not followed at all).
+If PRINCE2 project is not tailored, it is possible that the project management effort and approach are not appropriate for the needs of the project.
+This may lead to project management efforts being leaning towards ’robotic’ management (the method is followed without question) or ’heroic’ project management (the method is not followed at all).